xavierpena/docs/pages/2017-05-18 __ Cake - Gary Ewan demo.md

 Type `.\build.ps1` in that terminal and press enter to execute.

-WARNING: when doing that, I found that my Notepad.exe was automatically launched (instead of executing the .ps1 file).
+WARNING 1: when doing that, I found that my Notepad.exe was automatically launched (instead of executing the .ps1 file).
+What I had to do to solve that is tell Windows to open .ps1 files with `powershell.exe`(which in my case was placed under `%SystemRoot%\system32\WindowsPowerShell\v1.0\powershell.exe`).
+So: right click on the .ps1 file -> open with -> select your powershell.exe location.

+WARNING 2: then I had problems asking Windows to "always use this program".
+I found the answer [in this stackoverflow post](https://superuser.com/a/835527).
+Basically what I did was removing the .ps1 altogether and repeat the process from WARNING 1.

+WARNING 3: then I tried to run it in VSCode and I got the following error -> `File build.ps1 cannot be loaded because running scripts is disabled on this system. / + CategoryInfo: SecurityError: (:) [], PSSecurityExce /  + FullyQualifiedErrorId : UnauthorizedAccess`.
+To solve that, I used [this stackoverflow solution](http://stackoverflow.com/a/4038991/831138): I opened PowerShell(x84) as admin, and I typed `Set-ExecutionPolicy RemoteSigned`.